FAQ

 What is Community Power?

-There are three NYCHA housing developments where the solar systems will reside, Carver housing development in Northern Manhattan and Glenwood and Kingsborough housing developments in Central Brooklyn.
-Community Power is only open to 350 eligible households in Northern Manhattan and Central Brooklyn.
+There are three NYCHA housing developments where the solar systems are installed: Carver Houses in Northern Manhattan and Glenwood and Kingsborough Houses in Central Brooklyn.

-The Community Power team is composed of local non-profits Solar One, WE ACT for Environmental Justice, the Brooklyn Movement Center, and Green City Force, along with a consumer-owned energy cooperative, Co-op Power, and Con Edison is a sponsoring partners.
+The Community Power team is composed of local non-profits Solar One, WE ACT for Environmental Justice, the Brooklyn Movement Center, and Green City Force, along with a consumer-owned energy cooperative, Co-op Power, project owner Sunwealth, and Con Edison is a sponsoring partner.

-Co-op Power will develop and finance the project, and will pass along management to its NYC-based regional co-op, the New York City Community Energy Cooperative.
-Solar One is providing technical assistance in the development of the project.
-Additionally, Community Power enlisted community-based non-profits WE ACT for Environmental Justice and the Brooklyn Movement Center to lead community outreach.
-Green City Force, another local non-profit is coordinating a workforce training program.
-Con Edison is sponsoring the project with the goals of providing access to new technology, innovative solutions, and clean sources of generation like solar, affordability the ability of LMI customers to manage or reduce their energy costs, and create a positive impacts in LMI communities through job creation, reduced GHG, etc.
+Sunwealth will develop and finance the project and will pass along management to the New York City Community Energy Cooperative.
+Solar One provided technical assistance in the development of the project.
+Additionally, Community Power enlisted community-based non-profits WE ACT for Environmental Justice and the Brooklyn Movement Center led community outreach.
+Green City Force, another local non-profit that coordinated workforce training program.
+Con Edison sponsored the project with the goals of providing access to new technology, innovative solutions, and clean sources of generation like solar, affordability, the ability of LMI customers to manage or reduce their energy costs, and creating a positive impact in LMI communities through job creation, reduced GHG, etc.

 What is community solar?

-Historically, getting solar energy was only feasible for homeowners with adequate roofs with the ability to pay or finance the system.
-Homeowners with limiting spending capital or poor roof space, as well as renters were not able to access solar energy.
-Community solar allows anyone that pays a Con Edison bill to subscribe to a solar project in another location and receive credits on their Con Edison bill at no cost.
+Historically, getting solar energy was only feasible for homeowners with adequate roofs with the ability to pay for or finance the system.
+Homeowners with limited spending capital or poor roof space, as well as renters, were not able to access solar energy.
+Community solar allows anyone who pays a Con Edison bill to subscribe to a solar project in another location and receive credits on their Con Edison bill at no cost.
 Community solar is great because it breaks down the main barriers to benefiting from solar energy: ability to purchase, roof feasibility, and lack of home ownership.

 Community solar projects are owned and administered by private companies or non-profits.
-In the case of Community Power, Co-op Power is the system owner, and the New York City Community Energy Co-op (Co-op Power’s regional group) will operate the system.
+In the case of Community Power, Sunwealth is the system owner, and the New York City Community Energy Co-op will lead participant management.

 Where are the systems located?